 Sprains and strains are injuries to soft tissue.
 A sprain affects a ligament, while a strain affects a muscle or tendon.
 Ligaments are connective tissues that attach bones to other bones, while tendons are connective tissues that attach muscles to bones.

 Sprain and strain injuries exist on a continuum, from minor stretching of the affected area to a complete tear.
 Both types of injury typically occur suddenly, such as when a person falls.
-But they can also develop gradually due to overuse.
+But they can also develop

 Symptoms of sprains and strains include: